RachelHuo0201/5170-Team-Project/README.md

 - Precision & Recall (for "high" quality class)
 - F1-Score
 - G-Mean (geometric mean of sensitivity and specificity)
+- AUC-ROC

+The `model_comparison.R` script provides a comprehensive analysis with visualizations to identify the best performing model for wine quality prediction.

 ### Unsupervised Clustering